writingpresence

 Journalling, poems, letters, essays, and songs have sheltered me from exposure to the too-bright sun, and now employ me (though not yet gainfully unless you like to donate here to support my ongoing training and therapy).

-For up to ten years I moved north to Sutherland (58°N) in summer, like the swallows and the Arctic terns.
+For years I moved north to Sutherland (58°N) in summer, like the swallows and the Arctic terns.
 With my then-partner Jim, in the Campervan.
 As one neighbour said fondly: “You return like the cuckoo”.

-For the rest of my life, I’m dropping down more deeply into easeful relationship (including with myself), play, song, poetry, dance, intuitive touch, and soul-witness.
-Sometimes elegaically, occasionally with skepticism, and often comically irreverent, as Wholly Fool.
+For the rest of my life, I aspire to down more deeply into easeful relationship with myself and others in play, song, poetry, dance, intuitive touch, and soul-witness.

-Mostly in the land of Thule, less often now in the groves of academe.
-Always invited onward to look towards The Bright Field.
+Always invited onward to recognise The Bright Field.
 (A big thank you to Emily Ardagh for the article on R.S.
 Thomas’ glorious poem).

 © Dr Kathy Labrum McVittie, 2015-2022 All rights reserved